2 years of experience required

 - Organize and manage the system of getting medication to clients and integrating medication administration into client's treatment plans.

 - Knowledge on nursing theory, principles, and practice-a normally acquired through graduation of an accredited program of Nursing and/or at least 2 years of direct job related experience.

 - Possession of a current license as a Registered Nurse in the State of Maryland, or compact state, at the time of appointment.
 Maintain professional knowledge and skills through attendance to professional meetings, workshops, courses, and in-service sessions.

 - Analytical ability and sound nursing knowledge for the effective formulation of nursing care plans, implementation of care, and appropriate documentation of pertinent information regarding a patient's condition.

 - Excellent interpersonal skills and the ability to interact effectively with psychiatrically ill patients in order to gain their cooperation, allay apprehensions and provide effective health education to patients and family members.

-- Must possess the ability to physically intervene in medical and behavioral emergencies, transport patients, and assist in the lifting of a patient.
+- Ability to physically intervene in medical and behavioral emergencies, transport patients, and assist in the lifting of a patient.

-- Must possess a valid Maryland State issued Driver's License and have a current driving record with 3 or fewer points on it at the time of hire.
+- Vehicle during work hours, a valid state issued Driver's License and have a current driving record with 3 or fewer points on it at the time of hire.